This is an email I received the other day from a client:

 “Here you go, honey.
 This is the best way for you to get what you want out of life.“

 There will be tears, there will be wailing, whining and guilt trips offered.
 Ignore them.
-In the book, “The Millionaire Next Door” the authors devote an entire chapter on how the wealthy prevent economic welfare expectations from their offspring.
+In the book, “The Millionaire Next Door” the authors devote an entire chapter on how successful wealthy parents prevent economic welfare expectations from their offspring.
 It is a tough love, but it is necessary if we want our kids to learn the true ways of financial independence and that means learning the behaviors of saving money and debt-free living.
 One of the basic financial laws is NOT, “Thou shalt go to they parents for cash when in need!”

 Harsh, yes.
 Will it make your children stronger, most definitely.
 Prepare for the onslaught with Tissues and a fresh copy of any of the following books below: